just-the-docs/just-the-docs/docs/navigation-structure.md

 +-- ..
 ```

-On the parent pages, add 3 YAML front matter variables:
+On the parent pages, add 2 YAML front matter variables:
 -  `has_children: true` (tells us that this a parent page)
--  `parent: ` set this to the title of the parent page (in this case, it's this page's title)
--  `permalink: ` set this to the directory that the contains the pages
+-  `permalink:` set this to the directories that the contains the pages

 #### Example
 {: .no_toc }